Seville Oranges FAQ's

-What’s the difference between a Seville and an everyday orange?
+What is the difference between Seville Oranges and normal Oranges?

-Known as a bitter orange, they are a large orange with an almost baggy skin.
+Seville Oranges, also known as bitter orange, are a large orange with an almost baggy skin which are grown specifically in Seville, Spain.
 They are aromatic and have a distinctive bitter and sour taste.
-Unlike your everyday Orange which is sweeter, you also cannot eat a Seville Orange raw.
+Unlike your everyday Orange, you cannot eat a Seville Orange raw.